 Medical Editor: John P. Cunha, DO, FACOEP

-Zenapax (daclizumab) is used to prevent the body from rejecting a transplanted kidney.
-It is usually used as part of a treatment regimen including other medications.
-It is an immunosuppressant.
-Common side effects include nausea, vomiting, constipation, or diarrhea.
-However, these side effects could be caused by other drugs you are taking at the same time (e.g., cyclosporine, corticosteroids).
+Zenapax (daclizumab) is an immunosuppressant used to prevent the body from rejecting a transplanted kidney.
+Zenapax is usually used as part of a treatment regimen including other medications.
+Common side effects of Zenapax include:

 The recommended dose for Zenapax in adult and pediatric patients is 1.0 mg/kg.
 Some vaccines may not be effective, or may be harmful, if received during treatment with Zenapax.
 Avoid close contact with people who have recently been vaccinated with a "live" vaccine (e.g. oral polio vaccine, nasal influenza vaccine) as there is a chance that the virus can be passed on to you.
 Other drugs may interact with Zenapax.
 Tell your doctor all medications you use.
 During pregnancy, Zenapax should be used only when prescribed.
 It is recommended that women of childbearing age should use birth control before, during, and for 4 months after completion of treatment with this medication.
 Consult your doctor about birth control.
 It is unknown if this drug passes into breast milk.
 Because of the possible risk to the infant, consult your doctor before breastfeeding.